 How to Prepare for the Test

-Tell your doctor nurseif you have ever had a reaction to contrast.
-You may need to take medications before the test in order to safely receive this substance.
+- You have ever had a reaction to contrast.
+You may need to take medicines before the test to safely receive the dye.

 You will be asked to remove jewelry and wear a hospital gown during the study.

 How the Test will Feel

 Some people may find it uncomfortable to lie on the hard table.

 - Warm flushing of the body